SciML/Catalyst.jl/docs/src/inverse_problems/optimization_ode_param_fitting.md

 plot!(data_ts, data_vals; label="Measurements", seriestype=:scatter, ms=6, color=:blue)
 ```

-Next, we will use DiffEqParamEstim.jl to build a loss function to measure how well our model's solutions fit the data.
+Next, we will use DiffEqParamEstim to build a loss function to measure how well our model's solutions fit the data.
 ```@example diffeq_param_estim_1
 using DiffEqParamEstim, Optimization
 p_dummy = [:kB => 0.0, :kD => 0.0, :kP => 0.0]